- Installation

 gitlab-runner

-.- Create a folder somewhere in your system, ex.:
+.- Create a folder somewhere in your system, for example,

 C:\GitLab-Runner